 NATIONAL MAKE A FRIEND DAY

-Always celebrated on February 11th, National Make A Friend Day, is a wonderful opportunity to meet someone new and make a new friendship.
-Friends serve a very important role in everyone’s lives.
+Always observed on February 11th, National Make A Friend Day is a fantastic opportunity to meet someone new and make a new friendship.
+Friends serve a vital role in everyone’s lives.
 They are one of life’s most valuable assets.

 NATIONAL MAKE A FRIEND DAY HISTORY